sindhumadhadi09/Data-512-Final-Project/README.md

 Assignment A4: A Common Analysis where we do our base analysis on the Mask Mandate data of Illinois Dupage County and Confirmed Cases in the Dupage County.

-Assignment A5: Extends the A4 analysis,  through the lens of human centered data science.
-In my analysis, I uses the Vacciation Data for the same county.
+Assignment A5: Extends the A4 analysis,  through the lens of human-centered data science.
+In my analysis, I use the Vaccination Data for the same county.

 Assignment A6: Presentation.